artisan-community/dogfood/README.md

-# Kibble by Artisan Build
+# Artisan Build's Dog Food

 This is our package management application.
 It allows us to develop and update all of our packages in a single location.
 If you are contributing to one of our packages, you'll do so by cloning this repository and using our tooling